serpapi/google-search-results-nodejs/README.md

 This example runs a search about "coffee" using your secret api key.

 The SerpApi service (backend)
- - searches on Google using the client: q = "coffee"
+ - searches on Google using the search: q = "coffee"
  - parses the messy HTML responses
  - return a standardizes JSON response
-The class GoogleSearchResults
+The class GoogleSearch
  - Format the request to SerpApi server
  - Execute GET http request
  - Parse JSON into Ruby Hash using JSON standard library provided by Ruby Et voila..

 Alternatively, you can search:
- - Bing using BingSearchResults class
+ - Bing using BingSearch class
- - Baidu using BaiduSearchResults class
+ - Baidu using BaiduSearch class
- - Yandex using YandexSearchResults class
+ - Yandex using YandexSearch class
- - Ebay using EbaySearchResults class
+ - Ebay using EbaySearch class
- - Yahoo using YahooSearchResults class
+ - Yahoo using YahooSearch class

 See the [playground to generate your code.](https://serpapi.com/playground)